corey-howard/gymnazium/README.md

 I used [Browserstack](https://www.browserstack.com/) to check how compatable this site was on the major internet browsers including Chrome, Edge, Mozilla, Opera, Safari and Internet Explorer.
-The site worked perfectly fine on all these browsers and their editions, I could not find any faults when testing button, links, forms, mobile navbar, and the site appeared to run smoothly throughout all tests.
+The site worked perfectly fine on all these browsers and their editions, I could not find any faults when testing buttons, links, forms, mobile navbar, and the site appeared to run smoothly throughout all tests.

 I also used Browserstack to see how well the site worked on different desktop, mobile and tablet devices.
 On the vast majority of devices the site worked perfectly well, however, I did spot a strange fault that only occured in iphones.
 The error is the background image does not stay fixed, so as you scroll down the page eventually the background image disappears, you can see the bug [here](https://photos.google.com/photo/AF1QipPtwbJIR6mFdE5NEBiYmbP2hWqD6SsH0qcdt1-h).
 I done some more tests to narrow down the root device/browser that might be the cause, upon further investigation, it appears that the